quantum-kittens/quantum-kittens.github.io/_posts/2022-06-10-CHAPTER-3-Part-2-Multiple-Qubits-Entanglement-and-Bell-States.md

 > Even if two qubits (or quantum systems) are too far apart to influence each other, they can still be correlated in such a way that tampering with one immediately affects the other.
 {: .prompt-tip }

 The two marbles in a Whiskertese doorbell are entangled.
 Remember that if one turns red, the second one does as well, even though the two are in separate boxes.
-No one needs to look directly at the second marble in order for it to reduce to a single color!
+No one needs to look directly at the second marble in order for it to reduce to a single color.

 This entanglement isn’t quite like the correlations we see in our everyday lives.
 In our classical world, if you have two marbles in an opaque bag, one red and one blue, and you pull out the blue one, you would know immediately that the red one was still in the bag.
 That’s classical correlation, the type of correlation we experience on the daily.